mariodavid/mariodavid.github.io/_posts/2015-12-01-cubas-rest-api-if-only-roy-would-knew-about-it.md

 If you want to achieve the *Glory of REST* in any kind, you basically don't need to use the REST Feature.
 Instead you should use the [Portal Component](http://docs.cuba-platform.com/cuba/6.0/manual/en/html-single/manual.html#portal), which is basically the place in a CUBA app, where you put your custom code, that interacts with HTTP directly.
 Just create a Spring MVC Controller and do what ever needs to be done to create a hypermedia HTTP Verbs based API.

 This is really a point that i want to emphasized. *A good framework has seams*.
-When using a framework or platform it comes with a litte or a lot of abstraction layers.
+When using a framework or platform it comes with more or less abstraction layers.
 What happens if the abstraction layer that is provided is not suficient in any case?
 Are you able to go down the abstraction layer and work on a lower layer (through a *seam*)?
-This is really critical, because otherwise you are stuck and the productivity improvements that you got through the higher abstraction before does not help you at all in this case.
+This is really critical, because otherwise you are stuck and the productivity improvements that you got through the higher abstraction before does not help you at all in this non-suficient case.

 CUBA enables the developer to either go with the generic REST API, or dig down through the *Portal Component Seam* into the technical details of writing a custom Spring MVC Controller that interacts with request and response objects directly.

 A pretty good combination seems be to create a public facing API for a iOS app for example with a custom defined API trough the Portal.
 In this API you can do exactly what is needed for this API.
 Probably there is only a subset of entities that need to be exposed through the API.
-Additionally there are not all CRUD operations required for a public API.
+Additionally not all CRUD operations are required for a public API.
 For other use cases, like internal requests, integration scenarios with other software within the organisation and so on just use the generic REST API Feature.

-Another approach would be to create a little microservice that only serves the API.
+Another approach would be to create a microservice that only serves the API.
 It is just a proxy service, that will delegate to the actual CUBA REST API.
-Within this service, you can easily define your own API and translate between the two APIS.
+Within this service, you can easily define your own API and translate between the two.
 That enables a little more freedom in terms of scaling, distribution and so on.

 With this approach, you will get the benefits of both sides: no effort for the of-the-shelf use cases and full control over the outcome where its appropriate.